-- High productivity programming models for Extreme Computing - Holistic approach for extreme heterogeneity management of Exascale supercomputers - Software Engineering Methods for High-Performance Computing - Holistic approach to resilience - Verification Validation and Uncertainties Quantifications tools evolution for a for better exploitation of Exascale capacities
+- High productivity programming models for Extreme Computing. - Holistic approach for extreme heterogeneity management of Exascale supercomputers. - Software Engineering Methods for High-Performance Computing. - Holistic approach to resilience. - Verification, Validation and Uncertainty Quantification tools evolution for a better exploitation of Exascale capacities.

-In the Ultra Scalable Algorithms pillar recommendations concern specific and disruptive algorithms for Exascale computing, taking a step-change beyond "traditional" HPC.
-It will lead to the design and implementation of extremely efficient scalable solvers for a wide range of applications.
+In the Ultra Scalable Algorithms pillar, recommendations concern specific and disruptive algorithms for Exascale computing, taking a step-change beyond "traditional" HPC.
+This will lead to the design and implementation of extremely efficient scalable solvers for a wide range of applications.